 Leaders of the Big Three have repeatedly stressed the importance of responsible stewardship, and their strong commitment to it.
-For example, Vanguard's then-CEO William McNabb stated that "We care deeply about governance," and that "Vanguard's vote and our voice on governance are the most important levers we have to protect our clients' investments."
-Similarly, BlackRock's CEO Larry Fink stated that "our responsibility to engage and vote is more important than ever" and that "the growth of
+For example, Vanguard's then-CEO William McNabb stated that "We care deeply about governance," and that "Vanguard's vote and our voice on governance are the

-1 For a more detailed definition of index funds, see Section I.B.1, infra.
+1 For a more detailed definition of index funds, see Subsection I.A.1, infra.

-2 For an account of the dominant role of the Big Three, see Jan Fichtner, Eelke M. Heemskerk & Javier Garcia-Bernardo, Hidden Power of the Big Three?
-Passive Index Funds, Re-Concentration of Corporate Ownership, and New Financial Risk, 19 Bus. & Pol.
-298 (2017)
+2 For an account of the dominant role of the Big Three, see Jan Fichtner et al., Hidden Power of the Big Three?
+Passive Index Funds, Re-Concentration of Corporate Ownership, and New Financial Risk, 19 BUSINESS AND POLITICS 298 (2017).